 Yes.
 If your income is between 100 percent and 250 percent of the federal poverty level, you may qualify for cost-sharing reductions in addition to premium tax credits.
 These will reduce the deductibles, co-pays, and other cost-sharing that would otherwise apply to covered services.

-The cost-sharing reductions will be available through modified versions of silver plans that are offered on the marketplace.
+The cost-sharing reductions are available through modified versions of silver plans that are offered on the Marketplace.
 These plans will have lower deductibles, co-pays, coinsurance and out-of-pocket limits compared to regular silver plans.
-Once the marketplace determines you are eligible for cost-sharing reductions, you will be able to select one of these modified silver plans, based on your income level.
-(45 C.F.R. § 155.305; 42 U.S.C. § 18071).
+Once the Marketplace determines you are eligible for cost-sharing reductions, you will be able to select one of these modified silver plans, based on your income level.
+(45 C.F.R. § 155.305.)